 Writing an astrobite typically takes 3-6 hours for experienced authors, which includes selecting and carefully reading a paper.
 It takes somewhat longer for new authors.
 Editing another author’s astrobite usually takes less than 30 minutes.
 Some of us also spend time contributing to the glossary pages, arranging for guest posts, representing astrobites at conferences, and maintaining the website.
 These activities are optional, so new astrobiters can choose how much time they would like to devote to the collaboration.
 Authors typically write for two years, but this can be adjusted on an individual basis.

 The Hiring Process

-The astrobites hiring committee will review submissions and invite new authors to join astrobites based on the quality of their sample astrobites and their responses to the two short essay questions below.
-The names and affiliations of the applicants will be concealed from the hiring committee until after the final list of candidates is selected in order to promote hiring equality.
-Successful candidates should expect to be notified by November 1, 2013.
+The hiring committee will review submissions based on the quality of their sample astrobites and their responses to the two short essay questions below.
+The names and affiliations of the applicants will be concealed from the hiring committee until after the final list of candidates is selected to promote equity.
+Successful candidates will be notified approximately one month after the application deadline.

-Please note that regardless of whether the applicant is selected to write for astrobites, submitted sample astrobites may be posted on astrobites as guest posts (with the applicant’s permission).
-We will notify applicants before posting their submissions and allow applicants to revise their posts before publication.
+Regardless of whether an applicant is selected to write for astrobites, submitted sample astrobites may be posted on astrobites as guest posts (with the applicant’s permission).
+We will notify applicants before posting their submissions.

 - Choose a published paper at least three months old that has not been featured on astrobites, and write a sample post

 - Save your astrobite as a PDF with the filename “[firstname]_[lastname]_astrobite.pdf” (do not include your name or affiliation in the PDF file)

 - Complete and submit the application below by the deadline